-Apache POI is open-source Java-based libraries that can be used to handle the Microsoft Office Document by using Java-based programming language.
+Apache POI is an open-source Java-based library that can be used to handle the Microsoft Office Document by using Java-based programming language.

 Apache POI Data-Driven Framework

 Apache Poor Obfuscation Implementation (POI) is a set of open-source Java-based libraries developed by the Apache Foundation which is used to manipulate Microsoft Excel documents such as .xls and .xlsx file formats.

 It is an extensive API (Application Programming Interface) used to automate Selenium Data-driven tests by which we can create, modify, read, and write excel data by using the Java program.

 POI API supports both binary and spreadsheet workbook.
 It has many features to work with modern Microsoft products.

 The test performance with the .xlsx file will be slower as compared to the .xls file in the Apache POI.

 Apache POI is dependent on the xmlbeans library which must be added in the build path before executing any test.

 Apache POI contains a list of different Java Interfaces and classes for reading the XLS and XLSX format files.